 I love Etsy and am a super big fan of the handmade sellers, but I am a graphic artist, not a maker per se so there was problem with me doing tshirts….
 I was never going to source shirts, screen print them, hire models to do the photos or all the other things that were required up until now to sell tees on Etsy.

 BUT, before I could recommend this to my peeps I decided to check out the whole process, soup to nuts.
-I set up a listing for a “Writer” tshirt on my Paperly People Etsy store…
+I now have MANY Printify tshirts listed in my Wizard of Alice Etsy shop!

 … and bought one for myself!